scrabwind/book-search/README.md

 ### CSS library

-Since shadcn uses tailwind as it's styling choice that was obvious choice for me to make as well.
+Since shadcn uses tailwind as it's styling choice I was keen to follow.
 Tailwind also provided me with ability for quick prototyping.

 ### Making requests